lucasmargui/flutter-project-tinder-rpg/README.md

 <p align="center">🚀 Project to create an application structure using Flutter for future references</p>

 ## Overview
-This application was designed using Flutter to simulate the structure of a dating application
+This application was designed using Flutter to simulate the structure of a dating application with rpg elements